vivekmathema/GCxGC-CRISP/classifier_data/outputs/readme.txt

-output of interene results will be here
+output of inference results can be stored in this folder